 Giving oral acyclovir or valacyclovir during in the last few weeks of pregnancy to women with a history of genital HSV may prevent recurrences at the time of delivery and decrease the need for cesarean delivery.

-Neonatal herpes may be localized to the skin, eyes, or mouth, the CNS, or may be disseminated.
+Neonatal herpes may be localized to the skin, eyes, or mouth, the central nervous system, or may be disseminated.

 Encephalitis and disseminated disease have a high mortality rate, and neurologic sequelae are common among survivors.

-In suspected cases, presumptive therapy and rapid diagnosis by HSV PCR of CSF, blood, or lesions are essential to optimize outcomes.
+In suspected cases, presumptive therapy and rapid diagnosis by HSV PCR of cerebrospinal fluid, blood, or lesions are essential to optimize outcomes.

 Give parenteral acyclovir for both localized and disseminated disease.